 Another great example is Virunga Park.

-Right now, 14,6% of the globe is preserved.
+Right now, 14,6% of the globe is preserved for nature.
 I am not a scientist, but I think something at about 50% is realistic and is something we should aim for.
-Even that is selfish, because we use half for only humans and half for all other species at that point.
+Even that number is still selfish, because we use half for only humans and half for all other species at that point.
 So it sounds like a lot, but it isn’t.
 Also, we currently use 50% of all habitable land for agriculture, of which 77% for animal agriculture).
-Finding charities to support this was a tough search since I only want to support organizations which preserve nature, simple as that.
+Finding charities to support which preserve and enlarge nature was a tough search since I only want to support organizations which preserve & enlarge nature, simple as that.

 Whenever I try to tackle a problem I see, I look at myself first.
 What can I do to make things better?
 And with these goals I do the same thing, but with my country.
 What can the Netherlands do to make things better?
 I first want to improve the Netherlands, because we have a lot to work on here.
 Only then I look outside of the Netherlands.
 This becomes apparent when preserving nature.